Can the U.S. Bring its Supply Chain Back Home?

 While all these job opportunities sound enticing, haven’t we been here before as well?
 The history of the American labor market is littered with promises of new booms in one industry or another, only to see those jobs fade away the next decade.
 Remember the booms and busts of the oil industry in one state after another?
 Or the chronic call for more engineers?

-There is growing evidence, however, that this movement might have legs.
+There is growing evidence, however, that the factory reshoring movement might have legs.
 One reason is that America’s financial stability might literally depend on it.

 “The ultimate success of reshoring will be if we can eliminate or minimize the trade deficit,” says Moser.
 Like many economists, Moser is alarmed at the slowly ballooning level of debt the U.S. has started to carry.
 Not coincidentally, in his view, the growth of that deficit closely matches our offshoring activity—starting relatively small in the latter decades of the 20th century, then rising dramatically from 2000 to 2007, after President Clinton loosened our trade relations with China.
-Today, despite the Trump Administration’s aggressive business policies, our trade deficit exceeds $600 billion—the largest in the world, and still growing.
-While the U.S. pays no interest on that debt, the larger it gets, the more it weakens the dollar.
-And the more other countries lose confidence in our economy.
+Today, despite four years of business-boosting policies by the Trump administration, our trade deficit stands at $678 billion—the largest in the world, and still growing.
+While the U.S. pays no interest on that debt, the larger it gets, the more it weakens the dollar—and the more other countries lose confidence in our economy.
 “If you keep that up, Moser says, “eventually the U.S. dollar isn’t worth anything, and the dollar collapses.”

 At some point, Moser believes, the U.S. will be forced to reshore jobs here just to survive.
-This grim scenario leaves him with yet another idea—this one not nearly as rosy as his solution to immigration.
+This grim scenario leaves him with yet another set of unorthodox predictions.

 In Moser’s view, a significant new wave of jobs will come back to the U.S. in one of two ways.
 The first is “the smart way—getting ahead of the manufacturing curve in all the ways that people like Furstoss envision.
 The second is “the painful way—we continue letting events take care of themselves, while suffering more and more each year from growing trade deficits.
 If the latter scenario unfolds, Moser fears we will trade places with China and become the world’s new grunt country.
 “And the Chinese will send their dirty laundry here to be done by Americans.”